OlenaBack/lab6-agentic-migration-pipeline/foundry/visual-workflow/README.md

 unclear or unusable  → human_review
 ```

-## What the POC demonstrates
+## Main technologies

+- Foundry visual workflow designer
-- structured agent outputs
+- Foundry agents with structured outputs
-- sequential orchestration
+- `ParseValue`
-- looping over expectations
+- `Foreach`
-- one comparison per expectation
-- deterministic counters and verdict
+- workflow variables and Power Fx expressions
+- `SendActivity`
-- portal-visible traces for every step
+- portal-visible execution traces

 ## Limitations

-This is not a full replacement for the Python pipeline.

-It currently does not include:

-- repeated extraction passes
-- local source-evidence verification
-- expectation deduplication and stable IDs
-- complete aggregation of all comparison results
-- an independent evaluation cross-check
-- detailed final reports
-- compile-time or runtime validation

-The workflow must also remain stateless.
-Reusing the same conversation can allow earlier test input to affect later runs.

-## Scope

-The visual workflow is mainly a demonstration and learning artifact.
-The more complete implementation remains the hybrid Python pipeline, where complex validation logic is easier to test, version, and maintain.
+This proof of concept does not include repeated extraction, local evidence verification, deduplication, full result aggregation, or the independent evaluation cross-check used by the hybrid pipeline.

+Each run should remain stateless so earlier conversation messages do not affect later validations.